How To: Sustainable Energy

 The first item in each section is effective use.
 In the case of electricity.
 How much electricity can we save by using low energy lighting such as LED's?
 How much electricity does turning off lighting when not in use save?

-Effective use, How much can we save through insulation and draught-proofing?
+Effective use, How much can we save through insulation, draught-proofing and better building design?